-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

 HUD encourages the recipients of federal monies to demonstrate that efforts are being made to strategically leverage additional funds to achieve greater results.
 Matches require subrecipients to produce a specific amount of funding that will "match" the amount of program funds available.